MIRI and NIRCam Coronagraphy of HR8799 b

 (v) Spectral Type: Does the PSF calibrator share the same spectral properties as the science target?

 Spectral mismatch between a science target and its corresponding PSF reference star may lead to the generation of extra noise during the process of photometrically rescaling the reference, allowing for possible under- and over-subtraction of the PSF.
 The spectral type of HD 218261 is close to HR 8799 with a reasonable delta H-K and delta W1-W2, and therefore the sensitivity loss due to the spectral mismatch should be negligible.
-For MIRI, this criterion is less important but nevertheless we chose HD 220657 with a close spectral type.
+For MIRI, this criterion is less important but nevertheless, choose HD 220657 with a close spectral type.

 (vi) Brightness: Is the PSF calibrator similar in magnitude to the science target?

 It is recommended to use a reference PSF that is at least as bright than the science target, so that the noise isn't scaled during the flux rescaling process.
 For NIRCam, HD 218261 is 0.1 mag brighter than HR 8799.
-For MIRI it is even brighter with K = 3.04 but for this program we use the same readout parameters for all observations.
+For MIRI it is even brighter with K = 3.04 but for this program use the same readout parameters for all observations.
 Having a brighter reference star will ensure a good PSF subtraction with the same background level (important for MIRI) as long as saturation is not reached, which is true in our case.

 (2) Returning to the previous ETC workbook, what are the final exposure parameters for the PSF reference star observations?